Mr-Tea-Baggins/Linux-Pop-OS-Setup-Bash-Script-22.04/README.md

 **To use:**

-- Fresh Pop OS install on system 22.04 only
+- Install Pop OS 22.04 on your PC
-- Download the pop_config.sh file in this repository
+- Download the <a>pop</a>pop_config.sh https://github.com/Mr-Tea-Baggins/Linux-Pop-OS-Setup-Bash-Script-22.04/blob/main/pop_config.sh file in this repository
 - chmod +x pop_config.sh
 - run with ./pop_config.sh
 - The script will take you through setting up your machine